Bihta

-Bihta is a town and Block under Danapur Tehsil in Patna district in the Indian state of Bihar.
+Bihta is a town and block under Danapur Tehsil in Patna district in the Indian state of Bihar.
 Bihta is part of Maner assembly constituency under the Pataliputra Lok Sabha.
 It is located around 30 km west of Patna.
 Bihta is also an upcoming satellite town of Patna.
 The IIT Patna is around 3.5 km from Bihta railway station.

 Geography

 Bihta is 35 km west of Patna and is an hourlong drive from the capital.
 It is the strategic location named as greater Patna and many real estate companies are investing in the region.
-Bihta has a famous old temple named Van Devi at Kanchanpur Bihta, and a Shiv temple: Baba Biteshwar Nath in Gultera Bazar.
+Bihta has a famous old temple named Van Devi at Kanchanpur, and a Shiv temple: Baba Biteshwar Nath in Gultera Bazar.
 There is a 220/132/33 KV Power Grid substation in Dumri in Bihta, where commercial operation started in April 2019.
 There is a dry port south of the railway station and an oil depot, both with rail connectivity.
 A 20 km long four-lane elevated road connecting Bihta with Danapur and Shivala is being constructed at a cost of around ₹2,000 crore.